 Several types of untreated sewer line problems can lead to a collapsed sewer line.
 Off set pipe joints, shrub root incursion, and aging Orangeburg pipes can cause loss of structural integrity if left untreated.
 This will eventually lead to the soil above collapsing into the line blocking the flow of waste water.
-Usually once a pipe has collapsed it has to be repaired or replaced to restore flow.
+Usually once a pipe has collapsed it has to be repaired to restore flow.

 An underline cause of sewer pipes collapsing can be attributed to tree root incursion.
 The roots weaken the pipe walls; they seek out water and warmth provided by the sewer line.
 As the roots grow they weaken the joint allowing the waste water to escape.
 The escaped waste water around the sewer pipe will erode resulting in a collapse.